NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Messenger's Ring.md

 **Bulk** 0; **Size** med
 **Usage** worn

 This silver signet ring changes to match the insignia of a lord or organization you serve (or your own face, if you serve no one else).
-It grants you a +2 item bonus to Diplomacy checks and lets you cast [[Spells/Message|Message]] as an arcane innate spell at will.
+It grants you a +2 item bonus to Diplomacy checks and lets you cast [[Message|Message]] as an arcane innate spell at will.

 * * *